dineshpabbi10/github-action-deals/Readme.md

 ## Use Github actions to store new tech deals every 48 hours

+## GIST of what is happening
+- Fetch latest tech deals every 48 hours and store it in tabular form in deals.md file : https://github.com/dineshpabbi10/github-action-deals/blob/master/deals.md

+## Details of how and what is happening :

 #### The repository does following to automate
 - Makes use of Flask server to create an endpoint to trigger deployment using repository_dispatch event.
 - Flask  server uses POST request to trigger repository_dispatch event.
 LINK_REPO : https://github.com/dineshpabbi10/send_github_action